 Specifically Designed for All Middle and High School Mathematics Teachers, Math Interventionists, Resource Specialists, Title I Staff, Special Education Staff, Instructional Aides, and Administrators

-- The best, most powerful classroom tested strategies designed to increase struggling students' math success – whether you are teaching at school or online
+- The best, most powerful classroom tested strategies designed to increase struggling students’ math success

 - Effective ways you can increase struggling students’ confidence, perseverance and skills in mathematics – no matter what grades 6-12 math courses you teach

 - Set the stage for struggling students to succeed in your class, and explore proven ways to increase students’ interest, motivation and achievement in math

 - Receive an extensive resource handbook filled with effective teaching strategies, activities, projects, and classroom practices designed to help struggling grades 6-12 math students

 You are encouraged to bring your own scientific or graphic calculator.
 It is not, however, a requirement to attend the seminar.

 Practical Ideas and Strategies

 “I know it when you do it, but…” How many times have mathematics teachers heard this cry from our struggling students?
 The real translation of this statement is, “I do not know this concept.”
 Raising the ability and confidence level of our struggling students is no easy task, yet it can be accomplished using specific, proven strategies and approaches.
 In this seminar, ROBERT GERVER, an experienced and outstanding secondary math teacher, will powerfully enhance your effectiveness in working with your struggling grades 6-12 math students.